Vaniya-va/my-colab-project/README.md

 df = pd.read_excel("filename.xlsx")

-openpyxl / xlrd
+## openpyxl / xlrd
 📦 Libraries for directly reading Excel files.
 Often used as backends with pandas.
 Example:

 df = pd.read_excel("file.xlsx", engine="openpyxl")

-matplotlib / seaborn
+## matplotlib / seaborn
 📊 Used for visualization and statistical plots (e.g., label distribution, sentence length, histograms, etc.).

-scikit-learn
+## scikit-learn
 🤖 Provides machine learning and statistical analysis tools.
 Also supports text vectorization (TF-IDF, CountVectorizer, etc.).

-NLTK / Hazm
+## NLTK / Hazm
 📖 For Natural Language Processing (NLP).
+🔤 Libraries for text preprocessing (especially Persian): tokenization, normalization, stemming, and punctuation removal.

 NLTK: mainly for English (tokenization, POS tagging, stopword removal, etc.).

 Hazm: specialized for Persian (normalization, stemming, tokenization).

-🔹 Part 2: Exploratory Data Analysis (EDA)
+# Part 2: Exploratory Data Analysis (EDA)

+## The EDA process includes:

+1) Checking the number of samples for each label.

+2) Measuring comment lengths (both words and characters).

+3) Identifying duplicate or missing values.

+4) Visualizations: label distribution, comment length distribution.

+5) Displaying random samples from the dataset.

-Here is a complete EDA plan used in this project:
+### Here is a complete EDA plan used in this project:

-Check the number of samples per label
+1) Check the number of samples per label

-How many comments exist in each category.
+2) How many comments exist in each category.

-Analyze text length
+3) Analyze text length

-Number of words and characters in each comment.
+4) Number of words and characters in each comment.

-Check for duplicates and missing values
+5) Check for duplicates and missing values

-Drop empty or repeated rows.
+6) Drop empty or repeated rows.

-Visualizations
+7) Visualizations

-Distribution of labels (bar chart).
+8) Distribution of labels (bar chart).

-Distribution of text lengths (histogram/boxplot).
+9) Distribution of text lengths (histogram/boxplot).

-Preview a few samples
+10) Preview a few samples

-Inspect some comments with their labels for better understanding.
+11) Inspect some comments with their labels for better understanding.

-📊 Example EDA code (simplified):
+# 📊 Example EDA code (simplified):

 import pandas as pd
 import matplotlib.pyplot as plt import seaborn as sns

-# Load dataset
+## Load dataset
 df = pd.read_excel("filename.xlsx")

 # 1. Label distribution